oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

 # WebLogic Sample Domain Home on a Persistent Volume

 The sample scripts demonstrate the creation of a WebLogic domain home on an existing Kubernetes Persistent Volume (PV) and Persistent Volume Claim (PVC).
-The scripts also generate the domain custom resource yaml file, which can then be used to start the Kubernetes artifacts of the corresponding domain.
+The scripts also generate the domain custom resource YAML file, which can then be used to start the Kubernetes artifacts of the corresponding domain.

 For samples for creating a PV and PVC, refer to [Create sample PV and PVC](../../create-weblogic-domain-pv-pvc/README.md).